Log-Aesthetic Curves: Similarity Geometry, Integrable Discretization and Variational Principles: Acknowledgment

 \section{Acknowledgment}

-This work was partially supported by JSPS KAKENHI, JP25289021, JP16H03941, JP16K13763, JP15K04834, JP26630038, JST RISTEX Service Science, Solutions and Foundation Integrated Research Program, ImPACT Program of the Council for Science, Technology and Innovation.
-The authors acknowledge the support by 2016 IMI Joint Use Program Short-term Joint Research ``Differential Geometry and Discrete Differential Geometry for Industrial Design'' (September 2016).
+This work was supported by JST CREST Grant Number JPMJCR1911.
+It was also supported by JSPS KAKENHI Grant Numbers JP19K03461, JP19H02048, JP25289021, JP16H03941, JP16K13763, JP15K04834, JP26630038, JST RISTEX Service Science, Solutions and Foundation Integrated Research Program, and ImPACT Program of the Council for Science, Technology and Innovation.
+The authors acknowledge the support by IMI Joint Use Program Short-Term Joint Research ``Differential Geometry and Discrete Differential Geometry for Industrial Design'' (September 2016) and ``New developments of Discrete Differential Geometry: from industrial design to architecture'' (September 2018).
 The authors would like to express their sincere gratitude to Prof. Miyuki Koiso, Prof. Hiroyuki Ochiai, Prof. Nozomu Matsuura and Prof. Sampei Hirose for invaluable comments and fruitful discussions.